 Workplace stressors such as workloads, workplace environments and relationships, professional, personal and community expectations can all impact on educator mental health and wellbeing.

 Educators who understand how important mental health and wellbeing is for personal and professional success can take steps to focus on their own wellbeing.
-When you look after yourself you are better able to support those around you: family, colleagues and the children and young people in your care.
+When you look after yourself you're better able to support those around you: family, colleagues and the children and young people in your care.

 Educational leaders can take action to improve wellbeing by developing a healthy culture and environment within their learning community.
 They can ensure factors enhancing a positive culture are maintained and improved and can act to change any factors hindering staff wellbeing.